 October 2016: garmin.com (US) shows Vector 2 at US$1000 and 2s at US460.
 Garmin (UK) shows £900 and £550.
 In Germany Eur1150 and Eur700

 Remember you are not buying a low-cost tyre.
-Make a considered purchase.
+Make a considered purchase when you get a power meter.
 You will be covered by a Garmin warranty BUT check with your dealer what their support and returns policy is.